-This article describes the Game Theory, developed by Oskar Morgenstern and John von Neumann in a practical way.
-After reading you will understand the definition and basics of this powerful strategy and decision making tool.
+Game Theory: this article describes the Game Theory, developed by Oskar Morgenstern and John von Neumann in a practical way.
+In addition to explaining what it is, this article also covered game theory economics, rational action, main branches, the activating matrix, and a detailed practical game theory example.
+After reading you will understand the basics of this strategy and decision making tool.
+Enjoy reading!

 What is the Game Theory?